NatNight99/02-first_impression/index.md

 - Concept art and story development of an animated movie
 - "The Boots Walk Quietly" is an animated short that was created in the last summer as a school project
 - It’s an animated horror with the fairy tale aspects sprinkled in
+- To bring the story to life, I used the drawing program Krita, Adobe After Effects and Adobe Premiere
-- The project was left with an open ending but with a lot of illustrations left to be animated, so I have decided to continue and make this into my Bachelot work
+- The project was left with an open ending but with a lot of illustrations left to be animated
+- And for that, I have decided to continue and make this into my Bachelot work

 ### Cat’s life ("Under The Cat’s Weather")